IkigaiLabsETH/kaipulse/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome contributions from builders who share our vision of a more sovereign, innovative, and culturally rich future.
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create your feature branch